What is the purpose of internal training programs?

 - How well is the trainer prepared to work with my group of trainees?
 This includes soft skills, industry expertise, and the ability to reassure the class that this training serves a purpose.

 - Can I trust the hard skills of the trainer?
 Is this trainer well-versed in this class, able to overcome common obstacles, and apply unique approaches as needed to ensure the end goal is met?

 - Is this trainer credible enough?
 Can I get access to the class upfront, watch conference/training talks on this subject, or read testimonials by other managers who are assigned the same task?

 To sum this up, I look for communication skills, hard skills, and credibility.

 Even the most skilled professional may suck at conveying the idea to the class.
-This is the reason why tons of industry professionals aren’t great trainers (or teachers).
+This is why tons of industry professionals aren’t great trainers (or teachers).

 Consulting or training requires a different aptitude, studying the theoretical part of the problem, going through different approaches, and stressing the benefits of the class.

 Moreover, there’s always a trainee or two trying to give a trainer a hard time.
 Handling these properly, with unique assignments or by unifying the group well enough, is quite important for the whole group.

 Hard skills are also important, of course.
-Curiosity sparks questions, and aligning the theoretical skills to practical problems on the job should yield a positive answer or two on solving complex problems.
+Curiosity sparks questions, and aligning theoretical skills to practical problems on the job should yield a positive answer or two on solving complex problems.

 Credibility is the missing piece between both.
 If #1 and #2 check out, what is the easiest way to ensure that the class, as a whole, goes as expected?
 Most trainers publish some of their training videos online, sell online courses, or publish references and testimonials from previous groups.